 Have you ever read a sales page or watched a video and thought, this person is speaking directly to me?
-After the video or reading the sales page you more than likely went on to purchase a product or service from that person.
+After the video or reading the sales page, you more than likely went on to purchase a product or service from that person.
 Have you always wanted to know how do they do it?
 Do you want to know what really compelled you to buy from them?
 It’s time for you to understand what takes someone from Internet surfer to avid fan, and how you can apply this principle to your business.

-Before we dive into how to define your ideal client, its importance, and why you should start to understand marketing before you start to develop a business plan, I want to do a quick recap of the two previous posts, ‘Want to Quit Your Job’ and ‘How to Create a profitable Business Idea’.
+Before we dive into how to define your ideal client, its importance, and why you should start to understand marketing before you start to develop a business plan, I want to do a quick recap of the two previous posts, ‘Want to Quit Your Job’ and ‘How to Create a Profitable Business Idea’.
 At this point in the ‘Zero to Business’ process, you have created a well thought out strategy to leave your current job with your sanity intact and you have created a profitable idea, but before you can take the next step to develop a business plan you need to define your ideal client.
 If you have not developed a profitable business idea or developed a strategy to leave your job, I highly recommend going back to read my blog post ‘How to Create a Profitable Business Idea‘ and ‘Want to Quit Your Job‘ as well as filling out the Zero to Business Questionnaire.

 Know, Like, and Trust

 This marketing strategy isn’t about being sleazy or manipulative.
 Many people and business owners have a negative view of marketing.
 When they think of marketing the first things that come to mind are those sleazy late night info commercials that manipulate you into buying stuff you don’t need or want.
-The other scenario that comes to mind is email spammers or telemarketers that call you during inappropriate hours trying to sell you something, or that guy you spams you a link to his book because you followed him on Twitter or Instagram.
+The other scenario that comes to mind is email spammers or telemarketers that call you during inappropriate hours trying to sell you something, or that guy who spams you a link to his book because you followed him on Twitter or Instagram.
 Neither of these scenarios illustrates the marketing strategy that I am talking about.
-Philip Kotler defines marketing as, ‘Satisfying needs and wants through an exchange process.’
+Philip Kotler defines marketing as ‘Satisfying needs and wants through an exchange process.’
 This is a far cry from the market tactic used in the examples above.
 This definition is largely based on the ‘Know, Like, and Trust’ factor.
 This strategy recognises that in order for a client to buy a product or a service no matter how amazing it is they have to know, like, and trust you, in a similar way that you build a friendship.
 At the first stage of a friendship, you were once strangers and over time you got to know them, started to like them, and finally you build a sense of trust.
-This marketing principle works in a similar way, but before we go through the ‘know, like, and trust’ factor, you must first define who you’re ideal client is, without this step you will simply have a broad niche that ends up appealing to no one.
+This marketing principle works in a similar way, but before we go through the ‘know, like, and trust’ factor, you must first define who your ideal client is, without this step, you will simply have a broad niche that ends up appealing to no one.
 I know this doesn’t make sense but in order to have a profitable online business, you need a highly targeted niche and marketing plan.

 Define Your Ideal Client